 International Gestalt Journal Volume 32, Number 2

 The Fall 2009 International Gestalt Journal Volume 32, Number 2, edited by Felicia Carroll and dedicated to the work of Dr. Violet Oaklander.
 The entire issue is about Gestalt therapy with children and adolescents.
 Contributors are from South Africa, Australia, the U.S., the U.K, Switzerland, Brazil and Taiwan.
 Several refer to Violet’s work.
 In the journal is an article by Christiane Elsbree, longtime colleague of Violet’s, written using excerpts from an extended interview with Violet.
-Included is a disc in MP3 format with the entire interview (more than three hours) Christiane had with Violet over two days.

 Six Audio Discussions with Violet Oaklander, Ph.
 D.